 The most common form of option, and the one described above, is a call option.
 A call option is an option used for buying, not selling.
 The buyer of the option is hoping that, at the time he or she “calls” the option, the price of the stock will have risen beyond the strike price.
 That way, the agreed-upon price the buyer pays will be lower than what the stock is worth.
-When you bet that a stock will increasing in value you’re “going long” on that stock.
-You can then a) exercise your option to buy the stock and either hold it or turn around and sell it on the open market, or b) close out with the entity that sold you the options.
+When you bet that a stock will be increasing in value, you’re “going long” on that stock.
+You can then: a) exercise your option to buy the stock and either hold it or turn around and sell it on the open market, or b) close out with the entity that sold you the options.
 When you close out (also known as “trading out”) you perform what’s called an offsetting trade by selling the option you originally bought.
 You never actually own the underlying asset.

 How to Trade Options

 Options are traded on major exchanges and the options market is regulated by the Securities and Exchange Commission (SEC).
 You’re likely better off trading regulated options as opposed to trading over-the-counter (OTC) unregulated options or gambling on binary options.
 To enter the regulated options market, though, you’ll need to go through a brokerage firm.
 The broker will handle your options contract.
 You can check options tables online to find out how you’re doing.

 Ready to go try your luck on some options contracts?
 Not so fast.
 If you want to enter the options world as an individual (“retail”) investor you’ll be required to submit an application first.
 Why?
 Because options carry very serious financial risks and regulators don’t want ordinary people getting in too deep.
 In your application, you’ll need to answer questions about your investing experience and knowledge.